|

 The wide trail curves east and climbs gently,

 reaching a flat grassland plateau.
-At 2.83 miles, Serpentine Loop Trail
+At 2.6 miles, Serpentine Trail

-veers right at a signed junction with the Service Road (identified as
+veers right at a signed junction (10) with Old Stage Road.
+Bear left.

 The broad dirt trail is open to hikers